totaljs/jComponent/readme.md

     // binds value between component and the scope / model according this path.

     instance.id;
-    // This property contains the component identificator from 'data-component-id`
+    // This property contains the component identificator from 'data-jc-id`
     // attribute.
 By default contains internal ID of the current component instance.

     instance.type;
-    // This property contains the component type from `data-component-type` attribute.
+    // This property contains the component type from `data-jc-type` attribute.
     // Default: ""

     instance.template;